karawoo/INFX-598J-assignment-2/code/dv_vis.md

 >
 > Suicide: Suicide deaths of domestic violence abusers, in the context of an
 > intimate partner homicide or assault.
 These include domestic violence
-> murder-suicide and abusers’ suicide deaths following an attempted murder or
+> murder-suicide and abusers' suicide deaths following an attempted murder or
 > homicide threats.
 >
 > Police intervention (new category): Abusers killed by law enforcement officers
 > responding to domestic violence assault, homicide threats, or hostage
 > situations.
-Most incidents are consistent with “suicide by cop,” in which
+Most incidents are consistent with "suicide by cop," in which
 > abusers threaten officers or victims with deadly violence to provoke a lethal
 > response.
 In previous versions of this table, these deaths are included with
 > abuser suicides.